 The examiner will treat you with respect.
 He will not antagonize or accuse anyone.
 The pre-test interview is a lengthy discussion of the issues, questions, and process.
 Most people usually calm down significantly after talking starts, so there is no need to worry.

 It is important to inform the examiner if you have had a significant life-changing experience within 24-hours of your polygraph examination.
 For example, the examiner needs to know if you just came from an argument, were served with divorce papers, if a relative just died, if a favorite pet is missing, or any other situation that may be causing you abnormal stress or distraction.
-If that is the case, the examiner may ask you to re-schedule your appointment.
+If that is the case, you should consider rescheduling your appointment.

 If pregnant, get an approval letter from a physician allowing you to take the exam.
 If you have a serious heart condition or other serious physical issue, consider also getting an approval letter from a physician allowing you to take the exam.
 If you have any questions please ask prior to scheduling, as scheduling deposits are non refundable.